marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory biases in humans, brains, and machines
-summary: Our memories are not perfect recordings of our past.
-Our memories are prone to biases and distortions.
-As part of my dissertation, we are examining how different memories are more-or-less susceptible to biases.
-We find convergent evidence in both human memory representations and in a brain-inspired neural network that these biases are not just errors, but can in fact be reflecting a system that is learning optimally.
-We are now looking at human brain activity to see if we can predict these memory biases.
+summary: Our memories are not perfect recordings.
+Instead our memories are prone to biases and misinformation.
+As part of my dissertation, we are identifiying how different memories are more-or-less susceptible to biases.
+We find convergent evidence in both human memory representations and in a brain-inspired neural network that these biases are not just errors, but are in fact reflecting an optimal learning system .
+We are now looking at human brain activity to see if we can predict memory biases.

 tags:
   - Research